Updates for GCSE/GCSE exams - summer 2022 series

 - Check that you have valid ID and that it will still be valid when you take the exam.

-- City Lit must have your correct full name, date of birth and address which must match your ID.
-You can check your details at the enrolment counter.
+- City Lit must have your correct official full name, date of birth and address which must match your ID.
+You can check your details by logging into your student account or by contacting the enrolments team at.
 If you change your address or your name while you are on your course, you must let us know.

 Exam contingency day for GCE and GCSE exams